DISCOVERING AND DEVELOPING

 Dry Age-Related Macular Degeneration

-Dry age-related macular degeneration (AMD), a retinal disease, is the leading cause of permanent vision impairment for people aged 65 and older and there are no approved treatments.
+Dry age-related macular degeneration (AMD), a retinal disease, is a leading cause of permanent vision impairment for people aged 50 and older and there are no approved treatments.

 It is an incurable eye disease that steals your central vision over time and can eventually leave you blind.